LucianoCerullo77/PipesApp/README.md

 # This is a clone

-This project is currently uploaded on a clone folder, original files are on the AngularFH repository!
+This project is currently uploaded on a clone folder, original files are on the AngularFH repository.